 He began his career early in his teens, becoming the bass guitarist for Australian pop band MPD Ltd. He went from one band to another, eventually becoming the vocalist and lead guitarist for the Australian band Zoot from 1969 to 1971.

-Not long after, he debuted his solo career with the single “Speak To The Sky,” which reached the top 20 in Australia in 1972.
-He has since recorded several hit singles after, yet the most memorable one is “Jessie’s Girl,” which ranked #1 in Australia and in the United States.
+Not long after, he debuted his solo career with the single “Speak to the Sky,” which reached the top 20 in Australia in 1972.
+He has since recorded several hit singles, yet the most memorable one is “Jessie’s Girl,” which ranked #1 in Australia and in the United States.

 13. Troye Sivan

-YouTuber Troye Sivan Melle, known more popularly as simply Troye Sivan, was born in Johannesburg, South Africa, but migrated and grew up in Perth, Australia, for most of his life.
+YouTuber Troye Sivan Melle, simply known as Troye Sivan, was born in Johannesburg, South Africa, but migrated and grew up in Perth, Australia, for most of his life.

 He began his music career in 2006, singing in local talent competitions when he was just 11 years old.
 The same year he started, he performed together with Australian singer Guy Sebastian.